lucee/lucee-docs/docs/04.guides/13.Various/01.system-properties/page.md

 				<div class="attribute">LUCEE_EXTENSIONS_INSTALL<br>lucee.extension.install</div>
 			</td>
 			<td>
                 Enables/disables installation of Lucee's default extensions.
 When this value is changed, it will need a complete redeployment of "lucee-server" (simple restart won't suffice).
-This directive is very useful in combination with the system variable LUCEE_EXTENSIONS.
+This directive is very usefull in combination with the system variable LUCEE_EXTENSIONS.
                 <br>
                 <sub>Values: Boolean <code>true|false</code></sub>
                 <p>